Visiting Barton Springs: Everything You Need to Know

 We’ve brought kids here (and will continue to bring them), and we haven’t noticed any.
 But that might be because we tend to go to the shallow end where floaties are allowed and there aren’t quite as many sunbathers as the other end.
 We’re also probably focused on what we’re doing and in our own little world, so not paying as much attention.

-Want to visit another famous swimming hole in the area?
-Here’s what you need to know about going to Hamilton Pool.
+Want to visit other famous swimming holes in the area?
+Here’s what you need to know about going to Hamilton Pool, Deep Eddy Pool, or Krause Springs.

 Leave a Comment